Updated 16/06/2025

 Rock gardens make brilliant features.
 They’re striking, low maintenance, easy to build with kids and look good all year round.
-Alpine plants are perfect if you’re pushed for space or want to create a stylish low-key area.
+Alpine plants are perfect if want to create a stylish low-key area or you’re pushed for space as they make fantastic container displays.

 What are alpines?

 They are small, compact plants originally found in mountainous and Alpine regions.
-Most are dwarf or slow-growing and grow best in dry, rocky outcrops.
+Most are dwarf or slow-growing as they have adapted to grow in windy locations with very little soil and grow best in dry, rocky outcrops.

 But don’t be put off by their small size – they come in a huge array of shapes, colours and types of foliage.
 Many are also evergreen, so you can enjoy their colour all year round.